ben-razor/fluence-artwork/README.md

 * Different backgrounds (dependent on NFT type)
 * Different nodes (dependent on NFT type)

-The rarity can be configured on request by selecting specific combinations or running a randomized generator.
+**The rarity can be configured on request by selecting specific configurations or by using random generation.**

 There are three types of NFT that support different elements with configurable materials and colours: